kishanankara/beautifulSoup/README.md

 # BeautifulSoup
 Welcome to the BeautifulSoup.
 This program is for people who never expriencced computer languages before.
 It will give them a concept of the computer languages in fun ways to play with and motivate them to learn them.
-Also, it will be easily accessible in daily life with either website and mobile app.
+Also, it will be easily accessible in daily life with either the website or the mobile app.

 ### Features
 - The problems, which users will solve, has two divided screens showing an image and a code section. when users write the code correctly,   the image moves with some music.